 1. Buy Life Insurance Now and Use the Benefit to Pay the Tax

-In case you are wondering, no we don’t sell life insurance.
+For those of you who are wondering—no, we do not sell life insurance.

-This strategy doesn’t work if you’re nearing the end of your life.
+This approach is ineffective when one nears the end of his or her life.
 The time to put this strategy in place is yesterday.
-The idea is simple: Buy life insurance now, and secure a death benefit number that will cover a good-sized portion of the estate tax you expect to owe.
+The idea is simple: Buy life insurance now and secure it a death benefit that will cover a good-sized portion of the estate tax you expect to owe.

 This allows your heirs to pay the tax without having to deplete their inheritance.
 You will pay much less for the life insurance than you would have paid in taxes.
 And again, the idea here is to give your heirs the cash they will need to pay the tax.